shakespete/redux/Redux Notes.md

 Actions handle the what in this equation.
 They describe an event; they don’t know and don’t care what happens downstream.

 <h3>Reducer</h3>
 Reducers are functions responsible for updating your state in response to actions.
 They’re simple functions that take your current state and an action as arguments, and return the next state.
 Similar to all pure functions, they produce no side effects.
 They don’t affect the outside world in any way, and they’re referentially transparent.
 The same inputs will always yield the same return value.
+The real point of reducers is to handle actions.
+Reducers are functions that accept the store’s current state and an action and return the next state after applying any relevant updates.

 More sizable applications frequently implement several reducer functions, each concerned with a different slice of the state tree.
 These reducers are combined, or composed, into a single “root reducer.”
 Reducers describe how to update state in response to an action, but they can’t modify state directly.

 <h3>Store</h3>
+The store’s role is to manage application state; it’s where the data lives, it controls access, and it allows components to listen for updates.
 In Redux, application state is stored in a single object.
 The store has a few main roles, which follow:
 <ul>
   <li>Hold application state.</li>